 There are component speaker systems that look a lot like traditional component speakers.
 This makes them much easier to install.
 This will save you a lot of time and hassle.

 For best results, component speakers should always be driven by an amplifier.
 A low-power stereo system won’t give you great sound.
-Your choice is the answer for are coaxial speakers better than components?
+Is your choice the answer for are coaxial speakers better than components?